 - 1. Remove the top cover.
-See "Remove the top cover" on page 57. - 2.
-Record the cable connections and disconnect cables of the simple-swap drive backplate assembly. - 3.
-Remove all the installed drives and drive fillers (if any) from the drive bays.
-See "Remove a simple-swap drive" on page 84.
+See "Remove the top cover" on page 52. - 2.
+Remove all the installed drives and drive fillers from the drive bays.
+See "Remove a simple-swap drive" on page 85. - 3.
+Disconnect the cables of the simple-swap drive backplate assembly from the system board.